The non-domestic Private Rented Property minimum standard – landlord guidance

 The appeals framework: landlord appeals will be heard by the First-tier Tribunal, part of the court system administered by Her Majesty’s Courts and Tribunals Service; the guidance discusses the steps a landlord will need to take to lodge an appeal, and how that process will be run.

-Where a landlord believes that an F or G EPC rated property they rent qualifies for an exemption from the minimum energy efficiency standard, an exemption must be registered on the PRS Exemptions Register.
-Further information on this will be available shortly.
+Where a landlord believes that an F or G EPC rated property they let qualifies for an exemption from the minimum energy efficiency standard, an exemption must be registered on the PRS Exemptions Register.

 Separate guidance to domestic private landlords on complying with their obligations under the minimum standard regulations will be published in due course.